luismsgomes/qtlm/doc/ReadMe.txt

       version
             Shows qtleap script version.

-Note: save, list, compare and translate are upcomming features.
-They are not yet available.
+Note: save, list snapshots, compare commands are under development.

 Most of these commands require an environment variable $QTLM_CONF to be set.
 This variable should contain a string with three components